Azure/azure-sdk/docs/dotnet/introduction.md

 - ```IReadOnlyDictionary<T>``` and ```IDictionary<T>``` for lookup tables
 - ```T[]```, ```Memory<T>```, and ```ReadOnlyMemory<T>``` when low allocations and perfromance are critical

 Note that this guidance does not apply to input parameters.
-Input parameters representing collections should follow standard .NET Design Guidelines, e.g. use ```IEnumerable<T>``` is allowed.
+Input parameters representing collections should follow standard [.NET Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/parameter-design), e.g. use ```IEnumerable<T>``` is allowed.
 Also, this guidance does not apply to return types of service method calls.
 These should be using ```Pageable<T>``` and ```AsyncPageable<T>``` discussed in [Service Method Return Types](#dotnet-method-return).

 {% include requirement/MAY id="dotnet-service-models-namespace" %} place output model types in _.Models_ subnamespace to avoid cluttering the main namespace with too many types.

 It is important for the main namespace of a client library to be clutter free.
 Some client libraries have a relatively small number of model types, and these should keep the model types in the main namespace.
 For example, model types of `Azure.Data.AppConfiguration` package are in the main namespace.
-On the other hand, the `Azure.Storage.Blobs` package opted to move model types to a _.Models_ subnamespace.
+On the other hand, model types of `Azure.Storage.Blobs` package are in _.Models_ subnamespace.

 ```csharp
 namespace Azure.Storage.Blobs {